algolia/kubernetes-hands-on/README.md

 Kubernetes has a number of features.
 It can be thought of as:

-* a container platform
+* a container platform,
-* a microservices platform
+* a microservices platform,
 * a portable cloud platform and a lot more.

 Kubernetes provides a container-centric management environment.
 It orchestrates computing, networking, and storage infrastructure on behalf of user workloads.
 This provides much of the simplicity of Platform as a Service (PaaS) with the flexibility of Infrastructure as a Service (IaaS), and enables portability across infrastructure providers.